Computer Networks

 Network availability is determined by several factors, including the type of network being used, the number of users, the complexity of the network, the physical environment, and the availability of network resources.
 Network availability should also be addressed in terms of redundancy and backup plans.
 Redundancy helps to ensure that the system is still operational even if one or more system components fail.
 Backup plans should also be in place in the event of a system failure.

 A network’s availability is calculated based on the percentage of time it is accessible and operational.
 To calculate this percentage, divide the number of minutes the network is available by the total number of minutes it is available for over an agreed period and divide it by 100.
-In other words, availability is the ratio of uptime and total time, expressed in percentage.
+In other words, availability is the ratio of uptime and full-time, expressed in percentage.

 Network High Availability:

-High availability is a key component of a successful IT infrastructure.
+High availability is a critical component of a successful IT infrastructure.
 It ensures that systems and services remain available and accessible to users and customers.
 High availability is achieved by using redundancies, such as multiple servers, systems, and networks, to ensure that if one component fails, a backup component is available.
-High availability is also achieved through fault tolerance, which involves designing systems that respond to failures without losing data or becoming unavailable.
-High availability can be achieved through various strategies like clustering, virtualization, and replication.

 Network Reliability:

 Network reliability can be achieved by implementing a variety of measures, often through redundancy.
 Redundancy is a crucial factor in ensuring a reliable network.
 Redundancy has multiple components to provide a backup in case of failure.
 Redundancy can include having multiple servers, routers, switches, and other hardware devices.
-Redundancy can also involve having multiple sources of power, such as multiple power supplies or batteries, and multiple paths for data to travel through the network.
+Redundancy can also involve having numerous sources of power, such as various power supplies or batteries, and multiple paths for data to travel through the network.

 Network Characteristics